A foreign individual (“Investor”) would like to operate a bar in Vientiane.

 Operating Licence

 In Laos, depending on the proposed activity, the investor may be required to obtain an industry-specific operating licence from a relevant ministry.
-In this case, the Investor needed to apply for the operating licence covering operation of a bar issued by the Ministry of Information, Culture and Tourism (MICT).
+In this case, the Investor needed to apply for the operating licence covering operation of a bar, issued by the Ministry of Information, Culture and Tourism (MICT).

 Foreign Shareholding

-Lao PDR law does not prohibit 100% foreign-owned company to operate a bar.
+Lao PDR law does not prohibit 100% foreign-owned companies to operate a bar.
 Consequently, the Investor was able to register a sole limited company, i.e. a private limited company with the Investor as a sole shareholder.

 Minimum Registered Capital